Why can't I sort by Cost/Conv or a ratio metric?

 Are the search terms from Shopping Campaigns also included Search Terms N-grams tool?

-The conversion column shows more conversions than I actually have
+Why does the conversion column show more conversions than I actually have?

 For example, if a query is 10 terms long, the tool will break it down into ten individual words and aggregate data like impressions, clicks, conversions, converted clicks for all the times that the word occurred in the report.